asrhou/NATMI/README.md

 **This section will be expanded when NATMI becomes publicly available.**

+(Nice touch!)

 :question:   I have some mouse-specific interactions, can I adopt NATMI to explore a mouse dataset using these mouse-specific interactions?

 :a:: Yes.
-Please prepare your interaction data in the [required way](#customised-format) and make sure gene IDs in the interaction file and expression file are matching.
+Please prepare your interaction data in the [required format](#customised-format) and ensure that gene IDs in the interaction file and expression file are matching (if gene ID conversion conversion is required you can refer to: ).
 Then run [ExtractEdges.py](#extractedges-extracting-ligand-receptor-mediated-interactions-between-cell-types-in-the-input-transcriptome-data) by setting argument '--idType' to 'customised'.
 A complete analysis workflow can be found [here](#example-workflow-simple-single-cell-toy-dataset-top).

+'customised' -> 'custom' (would that be beter? it is specific enough but shorter and avoids the problem of the alternative spelling "customized")